rtyler/brokenco.de/_posts/2020-11-06-pipeline-syntax-for-otto.md

 this post I wanted to share some sketches of what I think Otto Pipelines should look like and why.
-For starters, the README [has an incomplete list](https://github.com/rtyler/otto/tree/3c2daa412ab091d827040c56f891ad0fdcd7cd2c#modeling-continuous-delivery) which covers some high-level goals I have for modeling continuous delivery, which is worth a look.
+For starters, the README [has an incomplete list](https://github.com/rtyler/otto/tree/3c2daa412ab091d827040c56f891ad0fdcd7cd2c#modeling-continuous-delivery) covering some high-level goals that I have for modeling continuous delivery.
 The [examples/ directory](https://github.com/rtyler/otto/tree/3c2daa412ab091d827040c56f891ad0fdcd7cd2c/examples) also has a few sample `.otto` files which I will use for reference throughout this post.

-It may also be worth reading My previous post describing [step libraries](/2020/10/18/otto-steps.html) if you haven't already, since they play an integral part in making this syntax "go."
+It may also be worth reading my previous post describing [Step Libraries](/2020/10/18/otto-steps.html) if you haven't already, since they play an integral part in making this syntax "go."

-With the pre-requisites out of the way, let's walk through some syntax.
+With the pre-requisites out of the way, let's walk through some syntax!

 ## Defining the available tools